Deniz-Hadjiosmanov/Machine-Learning/README.md

-# PWA Individual App - Deniz Hadjiosmanov
+# Machine Learning React App

 ## App Description

-For my individual app in the PWA Development phase, I had to make an app that recognizes objects with the camera of the device.
-I made a React app and implemented the Tensorflow library.
-When you pu an object close to the camera, the app draws a square/rectangle around the object and recognizes it by writing what it is.
+I made a Machine Learning app that recognizes objects with the camera of the device.
+For this purpose, I implemented the Tensorflow library.
+When you put an object close to the camera, the app draws a square/rectangle around the object and recognizes it by writing what it is.

 ## App Demo